-Beachgoers will find Granville Beach pleasantly without tourist attractions and hotels, in a secluded area on the South West coast of Trinidad.
+Beachgoers will find Granville Beach in a rather peaceful region - removed from hotels and other tourist attractions - on the South West coast of Trinidad.

-You shouldn't anticipate finding any of Trinidad and Tobago's frequently visited hotels and resorts near this beach, though if you're looking to elude throngs of vacationers, the lack of accommodation options will certainly be a welcomed sight.
+You shouldn't anticipate finding any of Trinidad and Tobago's frequently visited resorts alongside this beach, but if you're hoping to avoid masses of vacationers, the shortage of accommodation options will surely be a welcomed sight.

-You might not find any places to eat surrounding this location, so you might want to pack a lunch if you want to fully enjoy your time spent at the beach.
+There aren't any restaurants close to this location, so you may choose to plan a picnic for your time spent at the beach.

-Of course, there are lots of other spots along the coast of Trinidad, so Granville Beach is just one of your options.
+Of course, there are lots of other spots along the coast of Trinidad, so Granville Beach is not your only option.

-Vacationers may also want to visit Cedros Bay, located not a great distance away, meaning a quick ride in a taxi should put you in the right spot to check out this other choice.
+You might also want to visit Cedros Bay, located reasonably close-by, meaning a quick cab ride should put you in the right spot to check out this other choice.